TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Swfobject/Index.rst

          [type].player.mapping

    Data type
+         *(array of keys)*

    Description
-         The audio player doesn't work with file, but instead expects the file with the flashvar soundFile. mapping does the rename of parameter for you by default.
+         The audio player does not work with file, but instead expects the file with the flashvar soundFile. mapping does the rename of parameter for you by default.